Sorcerers of the Magic Kingdom: Gameplay

-There is no additional charge to play the game, unless players opt to buy cards or the card binder at the Emporium or the Frontier Trading Post.
-Players begin by going to the Fire Station on Main Street USA to get the game set up and linked to a magic band or entry key.
-Once linked, players must keep their original band or card in order to save their progress.
+There was no additional charge to play the game, unless players opted to buy cards or the card binder at the Emporium or the Frontier Trading Post.
+Players began by going to the Fire Station on Main Street USA to get the game set up and linked to a magic band or entry key.
+Once linked, players had to keep their original band or card in order to save their progress.

-First-time players are given a thorough run-through of the game at the Fire Station.
+First-time players were given a thorough run-through of the game at the Fire Station.
 There was formerly a card distribution location behind the Christmas shop in Liberty Square, but this location has since closed.

-Once set up, players will be given a set of cards and a map, and be told where to begin.
-The game is played at portals marked on the map in Main Street, Adventureland, Frontierland/Liberty Square, and Fantasyland.
-Tomorrowland does not have any portals.
-Each land with portals has five, though construction can limit this number.
+Once set up, players were given a set of cards and a map, and were told where to begin.
+The game was played at portals marked on the map in Main Street, Adventureland, Frontierland/Liberty Square, and Fantasyland.
+Tomorrowland did not have any portals.
+Each land with portals had five, though construction limited this number.

-Players activate a portal by placing their key (band/card) next to the keyhole.
-Once activated, an animation will play and players will follow the story from there.
-The animation is captioned, so hearing-impaired guests can play.
-Players 'fight' the villains by showing their spell cards when prompted to 'Cast your Spell'.
-Some interactions require the use of 'Sorcerer's Crest', which is on the back of the card.
-There are cameras in the wall by the animation screens that read the cards as they are presented.
-Lighting and angle/distance can affect the read, which can cause an unexpected mechanical level of difficulty.
-Regardless of the outcome of the 'fight', at the conclusion, players will be directed to another location symbol which matches a location on the map.
-If players travel to the wrong portal, the portal will notify them and re-display the correct location of the portal.
+Players activated a portal by placing their key (band/card) next to the keyhole.
+Once activated, an animation played and players followed the story from there.
+The animation was captioned, so hearing-impaired guests could play.
+Players 'fought' the villains by showing their spell cards when prompted to 'Cast your Spell'.
+Some interactions required the use of 'Sorcerer's Crest', which was on the back of the card.
+There were cameras in the wall by the animation screens that read the cards as they were presented.
+Lighting and angle/distance affected the read, which could cause an unexpected mechanical level of difficulty.
+Regardless of the outcome of the 'fight', at the conclusion, players were directed to another location symbol which matched a location on the map.
+If players travelled to the wrong portal, the portal notified them and re-displayed the correct location of the portal.

-There are ten main villains and additional associated henchmen.
-Each have strengths and weaknesses based on the type of cards used.
+There were ten main villains and additional associated henchmen.
+Each had strengths and weaknesses based on the type of cards used.